Here is a breakdown of major shareholders in Kyndryl Holdings Inc. (NYSE: KD)

-Kyndryl Holdings Inc. (NYSE: KD) is -52.93% lower on its value in year-to-date trading and has touched a low of $8.64 and a high of $52.00 in the current 52-week trading range.
+Kyndryl Holdings Inc. (NYSE: KD) is -49.83% lower on its value in year-to-date trading and has touched a low of $8.11 and a high of $52.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KD stock was last observed hovering at around $8.88 in the last trading session, with the day’s loss setting it -0.36% off its average median price target of $15.00 for the next 12 months.
-It is also 52.67% off the consensus price target high of $18.00 offered by 2 analysts, but current levels are 29.0% higher than the price target low of $12.00 for the same period.
+The KD stock was last observed hovering at around $9.03 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $13.50 for the next 12 months.
+It is also 39.47% off the consensus price target high of $15.00 offered by 2 analysts, but current levels are 24.33% higher than the price target low of $12.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now